 - Year 12 or 13 student thinking about your post 18 options - is University the right option for

-economy, combined with the huge levels of graduate debt with fees rising in excess of £9000 per year means that young people really need to be sure about why they are considering Higher Eduation,
+needs of the economy, combined with the huge levels of graduate debt with fees in excess of £9000 per year means that young people really need to be sure about why they are considering Higher

-what value will it add to their career, is there another option ?
-If you are considering University, it's worth really exploring the range of HE courses that are available and examining
+Eduation, what value will it add to their career, is there another option ?
+If you are considering University, it's worth really exploring the range of HE courses that are available and

-the graduate destinations carefully.
+examining the graduate destinations carefully.
 A 1:1 careers guidance appointment can help to clarify your thinking about the route which suits you best.
-Also, the Morrisby Profile or the
+Also, the Morrisby

-online variant can support your post 18 decision making - the financial commitment of undergoing the psychometric test is a sensible investment bearing in mind the cost implication of
+Profile Online Psychometric Test can support your post 18 decision making - the financial commitment of undergoing the psychometric test is a sensible investment bearing in mind the cost

-undertaking an expensive inappropriate HE course.
-Find out more here.
+implication of undertaking an expensive inappropriate HE course.

 - An adult career changer - perhaps you are feeling unhappy or frustrated in your current job,